Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/wrapping-document.md

 In the `wrapped-documents-did` directory, you will find the wrapped document which can be sent to the recipient later, once the `merkleRoot` has been issued to the document store.

 ## Wrapping a single document
-Instead of wrapping all documents in a folder in a batch, you can also wrap a single document.
+This is an alternative way.
+Instead of wrapping all documents in a folder in a batch, you can also wrap a single document at a time.

 <WrapSingleDocument />